10 Most Popular Dog Breeds in Florida (2023 Update)

 1. Labrador Retriever

-Labrador Retrievers are the most popular dog in the United States, and they are the most popular dog in Florida as a whole.
-They are especially common in the suburban and rural areas, where these larger dogs fit in a bit better.
-However, you can also find them in urban areas—just not to the same extent.
+Labrador Retrievers are the most popular dog in the United States and the most popular dog in Florida.
+They are prevalent in the suburban and rural areas, where these larger dogs fit in better.
+However, you can also find them in urban areas.

-These dogs are extremely popular largely because of their orientation towards people and ease of training.
-They are great family dogs as long as you carefully consider their activity needs, which are quite high.
-They are best for active families and open spaces, which is why they are not common in urban areas.
+Labs are popular primarily because of their love of people and ease of training.
+They are great family dogs as long as you carefully consider their activity needs, which are pretty high.
+They are best for active families with large yards, which is why they are not common in urban areas.

 2. German Shepherd